fuag15/project_northstar_openvr_driver/README.md

 Platform specfic code has been written in IFDEF's and should be complete for Windows / Linux hosts.

 Please let me know if you are running things on linux and make github isseus for any problems.
-I don't have a VR Linux setup to test against at the moment or plan on investing in getting it set up but if there's enough interest I would.
+Supporting other operating systems is a priority for me but SteamVR did not play nice with my linux development environment and I haven't taken the time to get it working yet.

 An xcb equivalent for probing monitor's X offset might be needed, for now on non Windows platforms a default offset of 0 is used